TobyMercer/Automating-frequentist-NMA-with-ML/model_card.md

 ## Model Description

 **Input:**
-- Study-level data from a network of studies comparing different smoking cessation interventions.
+- Study-level data from 24 trials comparing different smoking cessation interventions, provided in the "smokingcessation.csv" file.
+The data includes:
-- Key input features include:
-  - Sample size
-  - Study population demographics
-  - Intervention details (e.g., dose, duration)
-  - Study design (e.g., randomized controlled trial, observational study)
+  - Study identifier (Study)
+  - Treatment comparison design (Design)
+  - Number of events (dA, dB, dC, dD) and total number of participants (nA, nB, nC, nD) for each treatment arm (A, B, C, D)
+  - Indicator variables (hasA, hasB, hasC, hasD) denoting which treatments are included in each study
+- The treatments being compared are:
+  - A: No contact
+  - B: Self-help
+  - C: Individual counselling
+  - D: Group counselling
+ - The outcome measure is the number of successful smoking cessation events out of the total number of participants in each treatment arm.

 **Output:**
 - Relative treatment effect estimates and 95% credible intervals for each pairwise comparison of smoking cessation interventions.